+Generally, if customers purchase a boat with a white hull, little dings and scrapes do not show up as badly as they do on a colored hull and one is not under as much pressure to make immediate repairs.
 Scrapes and scratches in white gelcoat are relatively easy to repair.
-There are several gelcoat repair kits on the market which will do a fine job if the directions are followed closely.
+There are several gelcoat repair kits on the market which will do a fine job, if the directions are followed closely.
+TaYang has provided a package of gelcoat when new.
 Bigger gouges can be filled with either polyester or epoxy putties before the gelcoat repair system is used.
 Colored gelcoat presents the additional problem of color matching.
-Again, there are several systems on the market which will make it possible to match the original gelcoat color.
+Again, there are several systems on the market that will make it possible to match the original gelcoat color.
+Remember that dark colors tend to be hotter in the tropics.